SantoshSatapathy/Santosh_Portfolio/README.md

 ## Professional Experience

-### Graduate Teaching Assistant: Statistics I (W - 2024)
+### Graduate Teaching Assistant: Statistics I (Winter - 2024)

 Department of Mathematics and Statistics, University of Guelph

 ### Data Analytics and Engineering: Assistant Manager (2021 - 2023)

 CashKaro.com (E-Commerce Affiliate Marketing App)

-- Led the transformation and rebuilding of the Central Data Team, from a Local Server to AWS with Amazon Redshift, overseeing data analytics, reporting, and automation; achieved a 2x increase in data accuracy and performed platform integration for efficient data exchange across all departments and sub-business units
+- Led the transformation and rebuilding of the Central Data Team, from a Local Server to AWS with Amazon Redshift, overseeing data analytics, reporting, and automation; achieved a 2x increase in data accuracy and performed platform integration for data exchange across all departments

-- Implemented automated workflows and integrated Live Power BI Visualizations, enabling seamless access to real-time data insights customized for each team or each project goal, driving more efficient and secure decision-making processes, and saving over 50% daily data analysis time across the organization
+- Implemented automated reports and Live Power BI Visualizations, enabling access to real-time data insights customized for each team or each project goal, driving more efficient and secure decision making processes, and saving over 50% daily data analysis time across the organization

-- Orchestrated the structuring and optimization of data pipelines and flows utilizing Python, Amazon Redshift (PostgreSQL), and Power BI, resulting in a 40% reduction in data processing time and a 25% increase in actionable insights across the organization
+- Executed the structuring and optimization of data pipelines and flows utilizing Python, Amazon Redshift (PostgreSQL), and Power BI, resulting in a 40% reduction in data processing time and a 25% increase in actionable insights across the organization

 - Improved the Data Warehouse for analytics, utilizing Python, SQL, Google Cloud Platform (Big Query), AWS, Microsoft Power BI, API Integrations, Branch, CleverTap, Excel, and Power Query; streamlined reporting processes, reducing 30% data retrieval time